 - Effectively communicate CalRecycle funding opportunities through outreach and education.

-- Provide accessible information about our roles, responsibilities, and rules.
+- Provide accessible information about roles, responsibilities, and rules.

-- Advance opportunities for community members to participate in the decision-making process, prior to the actual point when decisions are being made, so they have a say in decisions that affect their well-being.
-This includes working with local enforcement agencies, planning departments, cities, and counties for information sharing about local-level decisions.
+- Help community members to participate in decision-making that impacts their well-being before decisions are made, including with local enforcement agencies, planning departments, cities, and counties for information sharing about local-level decisions.

-- Promote wide participation in CalRecycle programs by providing clear information, for businesses and consumers, about reducing waste and increasing reuse, recycling, and composting.
+- Promote wide participation in CalRecycle programs by providing clear information about reducing waste and increasing reuse, recycling, and composting in both English and Spanish.

 - Ensure Environmental Justice interests are prioritized in CalRecycle grant funding decisions and other economic opportunities.